0011001011/vizuka/README.md

 Data vizualization
 ==================

 This is a collection of tools to represent and navigate through the high-dimensional data.
-The algorithm t-SNE is default to construct the 2D space.
-The module should be agnostic of the data provided.
-It ships with MNIST.
+ * The algorithm t-SNE is default to construct the 2D space.
+ * The module should be agnostic of the data provided.
+ * It ships with MNIST for quick testing.

 Usage
 -----